iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.52.0/report.md

 > Gave my wife the wrong prescription and wouldn't fix their mistake!
 We are trying not to go into Dr offices because we have a premie baby at home.
 So when my wife had a terrible earache we thought we could rely on Doctor On Demand to help us.
 Their Dr wrote the Rx for the wrong medicine...and then couldn't be reached to fix it.
 We had to pay an ADDITIONAL $75 to get to get some simple eardrops.
 They have refused to credit us for the wrong Rx.
 I caution everyone to avoid this company!<br> :date: __2021-01-24 16:12:10__

 > Forces you to give up your location data even if you're going the telehealth route.
 Completely useless app.<br> :date: __2021-01-22 15:28:35__

-> I made 4 appointments in advance immediately after my first session, and none of them are there.
-I showed up for my next appointment and there's nothing to show up to.
-None of the dates are available anymore.
-I'm extremely upset over this, I have a short time frame I can get this done and now I may have to change my therapist because he is booked.<br> :date: __2021-01-22 15:24:37__

-> Not helpful at all... just recomed you covid test for any and all symptoms.<br> :date: __2021-01-22 03:14:14__

-> HORRIBLE exp. with this app.
-Took 2 hrs and 4 different tries to register then "5-10" minute wait was actually 80.
-Bug in app twice reset several things on my phone including disabling my keyboard.
-2 hrs from start the Dr. came on but couldn't see or hear me.
-Rescheduled 4 hours later.
-Dr. was professional but failed to send rx for antibiotics she said I needed.
-Finally, I left a negative review yesterday and it's missing and I'm still repairing bug damage.
-DO NOT BELIEVE THE HIGH RATING.<br> :date: __2021-01-21 19:28:39__

-> Good luck entering your insurance information in.
-I've had to actually call the company every time because the app isn't capable of basic data entry.<br> :date: __2021-01-19 19:22:27__